Vlhermitte/SfmEvaluation/README.md

 ## Evaluation Protocol

+### Camera Pose Error
-The evaluation protocol assesses the camera relative rotation error (RRE) and relative translation error (RTE).
+The evaluation protocol assesses the camera relative rotation error (RRE) and relative translation error (RTE) as the computed angle between the ground truth and estimated camera translation vector.
 Specifically, for each pair of images \(i\) and \(j\), the relative rotation and translation are computed as follows:
 ```math
   R_{rel} = R_j \cdot R_i^T